 Rick swings his backpack over one shoulder and slinks toward the staircase.
-He has a dancer’s physique, and his slim hips pendulum from side to side.
-After a few moments, Michael and Leslie tilt their heads up at the ceiling, where they hear Rick moving about in the room above.
+He has a dancer’s physique, his slim hips swaying to the tempo of unheard music.
+After a few moments, Michael and Leslie tilt their heads up toward the ceiling, where they hear Rick moving about in the room above.

 “He seems nice,” Leslie says.
-She crosses to the sink to put away the last of the dishes, humming to herself a tune that is more breath than music, and impossible for Michael to place.
+She crosses to the sink to put away the dishes, humming to herself a tune that is more breath than music, impossible for Michael to place.